Mishti92/writing-from-the-void/content/index.md

 deleted all social media accounts and writing from the void lately. disconnected from most of the world, in a tiny island, south of Brazil.
 1 month.
 2 months.
 3 months. [[no sé]].

+this is the system I have built to let my creativity and curiosity take the lead and let the words pour out of me, removing all sorts of distractions with intentional chaos in entropy. [[unstructured creativity]].

 changing my brain chemistry to create for my soul and connect the dots of all I have been and all I want to be.

 I will be using [this space](https://www.youtube.com/@ps_yourchica) to share my midnight cravings (intuitive, free flow movement, aka chicken biryani for the soul) as it is, unedited and may play around with some video essays.